orthopus/01-mechanicals-tools/README.md

 ![Generic badge](https://img.shields.io/badge/CE_Mark-NO-critical.svg)

-This repository contents documentation of mechanicals tools dedicated to daily life use : suitable tools to practice music, sports, cooking, etc !
+This repository contains documentation of mechanicals tools dedicated to daily life use: suitable tools to practice music, sports, cooking, etc!

 For now you will find :